ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/binary.md

 └───────┴────────┴──────────────┴────────────────────┴─────────┴──────────────────┴────────────────┘
 ```

-In production we use `FROM INFILE` to import data:
+In production, we use `FROM INFILE` to import data:

 ```sql
 INSERT INTO sometable